celalaygar/Simple-Chat-WebSocket-React-and-SpringBoot/README.md

-# Simple Chat By Using WebSocket in React and SpringBoo
+# Simple Chat By Using Web Socket in React and SpringBoot

 ## Available Scripts